kevinz917/op-frontend/README.md

 # Kevin's Frontend Template 🧊

-A comprehensive, flexible front end template for scalable web apps.
+- A comprehensive, flexible front end template for real scalable web apps.
+- Hopefully use this for future startups

 ## Architecture